Qiskit/qiskit/docs/migration_guides/opflow_migration.rst

      - Alternative

    * - :class:`~qiskit.opflow.primitive_ops.PrimitiveOp`
-     - As mentioned above, this class is used to generate an instance of one of the classes below, so no
+     - As mentioned above, this class is used to generate an instance of one of the classes below, so there is no direct replacement.

    * - :class:`~qiskit.opflow.primitive_ops.CircuitOp`
      - :class:`~qiskit.QuantumCircuit`